strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 };
 ```

+The `find` function accepts the following arguments:

-- `params` (object): this represent filters for your find request.<br>
+- `params` (object): the filters for the find request.

-  The object follow the URL query format, [refer to this documentation.](/developer-docs/latest/developer-resources/content-api/content-api.md#api-parameters).
+  The object follows the URL query format (see [API parameters](/developer-docs/latest/developer-resources/content-api/content-api.md#api-parameters)).

-- `populate` (array): you have to mention data you want populate `["author", "author.name", "comment", "comment.content"]`
+- `populate` (array): the data to populate `["author", "author.name", "comment", "comment.content"]`

 :::